Sir Robert Andrews Mackenzie-Douglas, 3rd Bart

 purchase he had joined the 57th, a Middlesex Regiment, as an ensign,

-before being ordered to New Zealand.
+to take part in the Maori Wars.
 Just a few months prior

 to wedding Eleanor, on 20 January, 1866, Douglas commanded a